BestChanyanart/ANZ_Forage--R/README.md

 ## 1. Exploratory Data Analysis

 Task requires
-- Load the transaction dataset below into an analysis tool of your choice (Excel, R, SAS, Tableau, or similar)
+- Load the transaction dataset into an analysis tool of your choice (Excel, R, SAS, Tableau, or similar)

 - Start by doing some basic checks – are there any data issues?
 Does the data need to be cleaned?